Skip to main content

 Suicide Rate Ages 15–34 (per 100,000) G7 Comparison — WHO Mortality Database / MHLW

-School refusal and suicide may appear to be different problems on the surface.
+School refusal and suicide may appear to be separate issues on the surface.
 However, they share a common underlying structure.
-The compound deterioration of environments where young people experience "difficulty in living"—changes occurring in schools, families, and society—may be exceeding individuals' adaptive limits.
+The compounding deterioration of environments in which young people experience a sense of being unable to thrive — transformations progressing simultaneously across schools, families, and society — may be exceeding individuals' capacity to adapt.

 Background and Context

 The most frequently cited reason for school refusal is "apathy and anxiety," accounting for 51.8% of all cases.
-Cases with clear causes such as bullying (0.3%) or problems with teachers (1.4%) are in the minority, with many children in a state where "they don't understand why they can't go to school."
+Cases with clear causes such as bullying (0.3%) or teacher relationships (1.4%) are in the minority.
+Many children find themselves in a state of "not knowing why they cannot go to school."

-This increase in "ambiguous school refusal" suggests rising adaptation costs to the school system itself.
-Uniform curricula, strong peer pressure in group life, and long hours of confinement through club activities—these are products of the "Japanese-style school model" formed during the period of high economic growth, and the mismatch with diversifying characteristics and needs of children is expanding.
+The increase in this "ambiguous school refusal" suggests a rising adaptation cost to the school system itself.
+Uniform curricula, group life with strong conformity pressure, and long hours of detention through club activities — these are products of the "Japanese school model" formed during the era of high economic growth, and the misalignment with children's diversifying characteristics and needs continues to widen.

-The Ministry of Education, Culture, Sports, Science and Technology formulated the "COCOLO Plan" in 2023, setting out policies to expand the establishment of special schools for non-attending students and ensure learning opportunities using ICT.
-However, as of fiscal year 2024, there are only 35 special schools for non-attending students nationwide, which is overwhelmingly insufficient as a solution for 340,000 students.
+The Ministry of Education formulated the "COCOLO Plan" in 2023, promoting the expansion of special schools for school refusals and securing learning opportunities through ICT.
+However, as of the 2024 academic year, only 35 such schools exist nationwide — overwhelmingly insufficient to accommodate 340,000 students.

-The most basic social unit supporting children's mental health is the family.
-However, the function of families is undergoing structural transformation.
+The most fundamental social unit supporting children's mental health is the family.
+Yet, family functions are undergoing structural transformation.

-Dual-income households numbered 12.78 million in 2023 (about 70% of households with married couples).
-An estimated over 3 million children spend time alone after school as "latchkey kids."
-There are about 1.42 million single-parent households, with 54.6% in relative poverty.
-As physical contact time decreases and economic stress increases simultaneously, families are finding it increasingly difficult to function as safety nets.
+Dual-income households reached 12.78 million in 2023 (approximately 70% of households with married couples).
+An estimated 3 million or more children spend after-school hours alone as "latchkey children."
+Single-parent households number approximately 1.42 million, with 54.6% living in relative poverty.
+As physical contact time decreases and economic stress increases simultaneously, families are becoming less capable of functioning as safety nets.

-Furthermore, the spread of SNS is changing the quality of human relationships.
-According to a Cabinet Office survey, smartphone ownership among junior and senior high school students exceeds 98%, with an average daily usage time of over 4 hours.
-Online troubles (cyberbullying, slander, self-denial through comparison) function as stress sources in a different dimension from face-to-face relationship difficulties.
+Furthermore, the proliferation of social media is changing the quality of human relationships.
+According to Cabinet Office surveys, smartphone ownership among middle and high school students exceeds 98%, with average daily usage exceeding 4 hours.
+Online troubles — cyberbullying, defamation, and self-denial through comparison — function as stress sources in a dimension entirely separate from difficulties in face-to-face relationships.

 Capacity Limits of Psychiatric Care

-The medical system responding to mental health crises among young people is also under strain.
-There are approximately 500 child psychiatrists nationwide.
-The average waiting period for initial consultations is 3-6 months, with some regions reporting waits of over a year.
+The medical system for addressing the youth mental health crisis is also under strain.
+There are only approximately 500 child psychiatrists nationwide.
+Wait times for initial consultations average 3 to 6 months, with some regions reporting waits exceeding one year.

-While the deployment of school counselors has progressed, most work part-time, once a week.
-We are far from having psychological specialists stationed full-time in schools.
-Teachers themselves are also overworked, with about 36% of all teachers working more than 80 hours of overtime per month.
-There is a structural contradiction here where "those who provide support" are themselves exhausted.
+While school counselor placement has progressed, most are part-time workers serving once a week.
+The system is far from having mental health professionals stationed permanently at schools.
+Teachers themselves are in states of overwork, with approximately 36% working more than 80 hours of overtime per month.
+The structural contradiction of "those who should provide support" being exhausted is evident here as well.

 Reading the Structure

-Attributing the mental health crisis among young people to "individual weakness" or "parental responsibility" is nothing but making the structure invisible.
+Attributing the youth mental health crisis to "individual weakness" or "parental responsibility" is nothing other than rendering structure invisible.

-First Structure—"Time Gap Between System and Reality".
-Japan's school system is designed based on the human resource development model of industrial society.
+The first structure: "Time lag between systems and reality."
+Japan's school system was designed on the foundation of an industrialized society's human resource development model.
 The premise of learning discipline and cooperation within homogeneous groups creates institutional mismatches in a society where individual diversity has expanded.
-The figure of 340,000 school refusals should be read not as children being "broken," but as the manifestation of the system "becoming unable to respond."
+The figure of 340,000 school refusals should be read not as children having "broken" but as the system having "become unable to cope."

-Third Structure—"Imbalance Between Prevention and Intervention".
-Current measures are heavily weighted toward "intervention" after problems become manifest.
-Support after becoming school refusal cases, responses after suicide attempts, treatment after onset of mental illness.
-Investment in preventive approaches—introduction of social-emotional learning (SEL), resilience education, early screening—is systematically insufficient.
-Systematic institutional introduction of evidence-based prevention programs like Finland's "KiVa Program" or Australia's "Beyondblue" is needed.
+The third structure: "Imbalance between prevention and intervention."
+Current measures are heavily weighted toward "intervention" after problems become manifest — support after school refusal begins, response after suicide attempts, treatment after the onset of mental illness.
+Investment in preventive approaches such as Social and Emotional Learning (SEL), resilience education, and early screening is systematically insufficient.
+The institutional adoption of evidence-based prevention programs, like Finland's "KiVa Program" or Australia's "Beyondblue," is needed.

-The numbers continue to issue warnings.
-340,000 school refusals, 514 child suicides, the worst youth suicide rate in G7.
-Whether these are processed as "abnormal values" or reflected in institutional design as "structural consequences" will determine the survival environment for the next generation.
+The numbers continue to sound warnings.
+340,000 school refusals, 514 children lost to suicide, the worst youth suicide rate in the G7.
+Whether to process these as "outliers" or to reflect them as "structural consequences" in institutional design — that judgment will determine the living environment of the next generation.

 References